 Bandwidth

-The total throughput in a star topology is constrained by the central device’s capacity.
-For instance, a mid-range switch with a 10 Gbps backplane can handle that much aggregate traffic across all ports, but exceeding this (e.g., multiple 1 Gbps nodes pushing full duplex) leads to queuing or dropped packets.
+The total throughput in a star topology is constrained by the central device's capacity.
+A typical 24-port Gigabit access switch has a 48–56 Gbps backplane—enough for non-blocking, full-duplex traffic across all ports.
+Exceeding this capacity (e.g., multiple 1 Gbps nodes pushing full duplex on an undersized switch) leads to queuing or dropped packets.

-Hubs, limited by their broadcast nature, cap at port speed (e.g., 100 Mbps shared across all nodes), while high-end switches (e.g., 160 Gbps backplane) support larger, busier networks like data centers.
+Hubs, limited by their broadcast nature, cap at port speed (e.g., 100 Mbps shared across all nodes), while high-end data center switches (multi-terabit backplanes) support larger, busier networks.

 Latency

-Switches introduce minimal delay, typically microseconds for MAC address lookups and forwarding decisions (e.g., 2–5 µs on a Gigabit switch).
-Hubs, however, increase latency by broadcasting to all ports, forcing nodes to process irrelevant packets, which can add milliseconds under load (e.g., 1–3 ms in a 10-node 100 Mbps network).
+Switches introduce minimal delay.
+Cut-through switches forward frames in roughly 2–5 microseconds; store-and-forward switches add more (5–20 µs depending on frame size) since they buffer the entire frame before forwarding.
+Hubs, however, increase latency by broadcasting to all ports, forcing nodes to process irrelevant traffic, which can add milliseconds under load (e.g., 1–3 ms in a 10-node 100 Mbps network).

 Link quality and cable length (e.g., 100m Cat6 limit) also factor in, though propagation delay is negligible at LAN scales.